 - Gluteus maximus (in the gluteal region).

-- Long head of biceps femoris (in thigh).
+- Long head of biceps femoris (in the thigh).

 - Articular branches to the hip joint originate in the gluteal region.